The Exodus Pattern

 The Exodus Journey

 During the escape, God revealed his covenant identity.
 God reveals himself via the exodus by revealing his name at the burning bush, sending plagues upon Egypt, revealing the Law at Sinai, and delivering his people.
-Exodus reveals God’s character and commitment to his people.
+This reveals God’s character and commitment to his people.

 Passover, which commemorates the Exodus, is fundamental to Israel’s identity.